Arbitrage Betting Strategy

 How Does It Work?

 Many punters have heard about arbing as a surefire way to profit from a sports event.
-In reality, it’s easy to place but not that easy to win.
+In reality, it’s easy to place but not win.
 The 2 bets involve a fixed betting bookie and a wagering exchange since laying a bet is only possible at the latter.
 Arbing is very popular in horse racing, although it can be applied to football or other sports.
 Betting exchanges see plenty of arbitrage wagers, but you should read our arbitrage betting guide in depth before trying it.

 Arbitrage Via Betting Exchanges